-The new Impex (Cisco) 180 gram remastering of 52nd Street was cut by Kevin Gray, under the direction of Robert Pincus (aka Mr Record), at the now defunct AcousTech Mastering in Camarillo.
-We noted in a recent review for a much superior (how could it not be?)
+The Impex (Cisco) 180 gram remastering of 52nd Street was cut by Kevin Gray, under the direction of Robert Pincus (aka Mr Record), at the now defunct AcousTech Mastering in Camarillo.
+We noted the following in a recent review for a much superior (how could it not be?)
 Hot Stamper pressing:

 Side one is a joke (zero ambience, resolution, energy, etc.) but side two is actually quite good.
 Side two fixes the biggest problem with the album: hard, honky vocals.

 In his review appearing in The Absolute Sound, Neil Gader plucks two songs out of the album’s nine as especially meritorious.
 Oddly enough they’re both on side two.
 I wonder why.

 In our review we went on to say: